defano/wyldcard/README.md

 end y
 ```

-Parts, properties and the message box can also be used to store value.
-When placing a value into a field, the text of the field is changed.
-When placing a value into a button, the button's `contents` property is changed (the `contents` property does not affect the button's appearance in any way).
+Parts can also be used to store value like a variable.
+When placing a value into a field, the text of the field itself is changed.
+When placing a value into a button, card, background or stack, the part's `contents` property is changed (the `contents` property does not affect the button's appearance in any way and can be seen/edited from the "Info..." dialog associated with the part in the "Objects" menu).

 For example: